 "CAVETTESA YOU HIPPIE LOVER where'd you get that killer instinct?"
-'Bama Sam, his big crooked grin a table of contents to the book of his dementia, says just to break the sleepless monotony, its gotten so boring at camp and we're up for a combat mission.
-Boring and agonizing, the way it is when you have twelve hours to go to see a lost lover again--and you're thinking she doesn't want you back.
+'Bama Sam says just to break the sleepless monotony, his big crooked grin a table of contents to the book of his dementia.
+We're up for a combat mission.
+Boring and agonizing--the way it is when you have twelve hours to go on the road to see a lost lover again and you're thinking she doesn't want you back.

-"We're in the back lot behind his house, and the thing he keeps reminding me is how easy it is to shoot a foot."
+"We're in the back lot behind his house," I continue, "and the thing he keeps reminding me is how easy it is to shoot a foot."

 "Yup!
 Seen it happen."